About Mary Pieschek…

 Both toolkits are designed to help women and youth in new and threatened democracies across the world engage in the political process.
 The two toolkits offer training in public relations, public speaking, news media relations, fundraising, advocacy, and training other trainers.

-For more than 20 years, Mary has presented training classes for the institute to groups in Asia, the Middle East, Eastern Europe, Africa, and Latin America.
+For more than 20 years, Mary has presented training classes for IRI in Asia, the Middle East, Eastern Europe, Africa, and Latin America.
 She also served on the prestigious Women’s Democracy Network Council, Washington, D.C., from 2013 to 2016.

-Additionally, Mary has presented public relations workshops and keynote addresses at several major U.S. public relations and fundraising conferences and for government and communications leaders in Turkey.
+In the U.S., Mary has presented public relations workshops and keynote addresses at several major national public relations and fundraising conferences.
+She has also addressed major conferences for government and communications leaders in Turkey.

-She is a member of the Public Relations Society of America and has served as national co-chair of the group’s Corporate Social Responsibility section and as a local chapter officer.
+Mary has served the Public Relations Society of America as national co-chair of the group’s Corporate Social Responsibility section and as a local chapter officer.

 - Master of Arts, Social and Political Philosophy, University of Wisconsin-Madison